KaOS-Community-Packages/zotero/README.md

-# zotero
+# Zotero Standalone

-Zotero Standalone.
-Is a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.
+A free, easy-to-use tool to help you collect, organize, cite, and share your research sources.